 While the crust is baking you can begin making the cream cheese filling.
 The filling only has 6 ingredients!

 First Step: Put the cream cheese in a food processor and mix until smooth and creamy.
 Then mix in the sour cream, eggs, vanilla, and sweetener.
 Continue to process until well combined.
 Be sure to scrape down the sides as needed.

 Second Step: Add half of the filling on top of the baked crust.
 Then place the strawberries in the food processor and mix with the rest of the cheesecake filling.
 It becomes such a pretty pink color from the berries!

 Expert Tip: The pink color becomes muted after baking.
 To make your Keto Strawberry Cheesecake a more vibrant hue add a few drops of red food coloring at this point.

 Third Step: Pour the rest of the strawberry filling over the cheesecake.
-Bake the strawberry cheesecake for 1 hour and 20 minutes or until the center has set and doesn’t jiggle.
+Bake the strawberry cheesecake for 1 hour or until the center has set and doesn’t jiggle.
 Allow the cheesecake to cool until it reaches room temperature, then place in the fridge for 3-4 hours, then serve cold.

 Keto Strawberry Cheesecake Tips

 This strawberry cheesecake recipe is so simple to make; it’s practically impossible to mess up.
 Even with that, I wanted to give you a couple of tips to help you make the best cheesecake ever!